Acoustic Shock and how it impacts the music industry29th Mar 2018

 What is Acoustic Shock

 According to the HSE, ‘Acoustic shock‘ is a term used in connection with incidents involving exposure to short duration, high frequency, high intensity sounds through a telephone headset.
 And therefore is normally reported in call centre operators.
-It is also however fairly commonly seen in workers in heavy industry where sudden unexpected loud sounds cause an acoustic incident.
+It is also however fairly commonly seen in workers in heavy industry where sudden unexpected loud sounds cause an acoustic incident and subsequent acoustic trauma.
 In both of these cases, the sound has previously been thought to rarely be loud enough or present long enough to cause a noise-induced hearing loss.
 It’s also the case that the 2005 Control of Noise at Work Regulations is applied stringently and to great effect in these industries.
 The music industry has been treated differently though; rather than the sound being an unwanted by-product of a process, music is the product itself and the quality of that product is central.
 Therein lies the challenge; music and live performance must maintain the quality of the product whilst protecting the health and well-being of the musicians making it.

 Noise exposure risks during practice and performance